abdulrahmannawar/SchedulerCpp/README.md

 make
 ~~~

 This will compile the files and generate the executable for each task accordingly, as well as the context object file that is used by all the files.

+*NOTE: IF THE FIRST RUN OF MAKE GIVES A LINKER ERROR, RUN IT AGAIN.*

  To run a specific executable, use the following command:

 ~~~bash
 make run <executable_name>